 Programs and Disciplines

-This section documents the types of programs and services offered by Latinx/é arts organizations, including artistic disciplines, social themes addressed, and community-based services.
+The next section of the survey documented the types of programs and services offered by Latinx/é arts organizations, including artistic disciplines programmatic partnerships, and community-based services.
 Programming is often the most visible expression of an organization’s mission and cultural identity.
-By capturing the breadth of offerings—from traditional arts to contemporary and interdisciplinary practices, from arts education to health-related programming—this section helps articulate the holistic role Latinx/é arts organizations play in community well-being, cultural preservation, and social change.
+By capturing the breadth of offerings—from traditional arts to contemporary and interdisciplinary practices, from arts education to health-related programming—this section describes the varied role Latinx/é arts organizations play in community well-being, cultural preservation, and social change.

 Primary Artistic Disciplines

-When asked to select up to three primary artistic disciplines, a majority of organizations identified Performing Arts (62%), followed by Visual Arts (45%) and Traditional or Folk Arts (43%).
-Roughly one in four organizations reported Writing/Literature (25%) or Other Arts (26%) as a primary discipline.
+When asked to select up to three primary artistic disciplines their organization focuses on, Figure XX shows that a majority of organizations identified Performing Arts (62%), followed by Visual Arts (45%) and Traditional or Folk Arts (43%).
+Roughly one in four organizations reported Other Arts (26%) or Writing/Literature (25%) as a primary discipline of focus.
 Smaller proportions identified Craft (11%) or Design (4%).
-These results illustrate the field’s strong representation in live performance and visual traditions, while also reflecting significant engagement with culturally rooted and interdisciplinary practices.
+These results illustrate the field’s strong representation in live performance, visual traditions, while also reflecting significant engagement with visual and culturally rooted practices.

-4Primary art discipline(s) (select up to 3)
+Figure 4.
+Primary art discipline(s) (select up to 3)